Matthew 8:7: Content

 For a collection of other versions see BibleHub Matthew 8:7.

 Analysis

-In the previous verse a Centurion had asked Jesus to come heal this paralyzed servant.
-Modern translations have two very different version of this verse.
-Some like the ESV translate it as a declaration that Jesus will go and heal the servant.
-Others like the NIV have Jesus questioning if he should come help.
+In the previous verse, a Centurion had asked Jesus to come and heal his paralyzed servant.
+Modern translations offer two different versions of this verse.
+Some, like the ESV, translate it as a declaration that Jesus will go and heal the servant.
+Others, like the NIV, have Jesus questioning whether he should come and help.

-The original Greek is ambiguous and both versions can work with the narrative.
-Jesus responding with an initial question parallels his response to the Canaanite woman in Matthew 15.
-Initially gentiles are met with rejection, and most prove their piety before Jesus will acknowledge them.
-Jesus' initial reluctance may also be attached to prohibitions against entering the home of a gentile.
-Gundry argues that if entering the home was the issue, the focus would be on that not on the healing.
+The original Greek is ambiguous, and both versions can be reconciled with the narrative.
+Jesus' initial questioning response parallels his interaction with the Canaanite woman in Matthew 15.
+Initially, Gentiles are met with rejection, and most demonstrate their piety before Jesus acknowledges them.
+Jesus' initial reluctance may also be related to prohibitions against entering a Gentile's home.
+However, Gundry argues that if entering the home was the issue, the focus would be on that, rather than on the healing.

 Commentary from the Church Fathers

 Jerome: The Lord seeing the centurion's faith, humbleness, and thoughtfulness, straightway promises to go and heal him; Jesus saith unto him, I will come and heal him.

 Chrysostom: Jesus here does what He never did; He always follows the wish of the supplicant, but here He goes before it, and not only promises to heal him, but to go to his house.
 This He does, that we may learn the worthiness of the centurion.

 Pseudo-Chrysostom: Had not He said, I will come and heal him, the other would never have answered, I am not worthy.
 It was because it was a servant for whom he made petition, that Christ promised to go, in order to teach us not to have respect to the great, and overlook the little, but to honour poor and rich alike.